Omagh bombing victims' families to sue PSNI chief constable

 The relatives have already successfully sued four republicans in a landmark civil trial that found they were responsible for the bombing.

-The latest court action has been issued against Mr Hamilton because he has legal responsibility for the actions of both his service and its predecessor, the Royal Ulster Constabulary (RUC).
+The latest court action has been issued against Mr Hamilton because he has legal responsibility for the actions of both his service and its predecessor, the Royal Ulster Constabulary.

 Michael Gallagher, whose 21-year-old son Aiden died in the bomb, said the families needed answers.